 Sign up with Cushion in four steps:

-- Go to the official Cushion website and click Scan For Fees.
+- From the official Cushion website, click Scan For Fees.

 - Enter your phone number and click Continue.

 - Enter your verification code.